AbdelrahmanSadat/Cook-Mate/Notes.md

 Using NextJS's [Route Handlers](https://nextjs.org/docs/app/building-your-application/routing/route-handlers#request-body).
 #### Middleware
 - The NextJS "middleware", is different from Express.js middleware.
-    - See NextJS changes to [middleware](https://nextjs.org/docs/messages/middleware-upgrade-guide#no-response-body).
+    - ~~See NextJS changes to [middleware](https://nextjs.org/docs/messages/middleware-upgrade-guide#no-response-body).
 You can no longer return a response in the middleware.
 Only redirect or rewrite.
-They explain their reasoning in the docs I linked.
+They explain their reasoning in the docs I linked. ~~
-    - That makes me think, that whoever made this task did not really have Next 12.2+ in mind?
-Because how am I supposed to use the NextJS middleware in my api, when clearly NextJS want it to be treated more like a client side thing that can't return a response?
+    - ~~That makes me think, that whoever made this task did not really have Next 12.2+ in mind?
+Because how am I supposed to use the NextJS middleware in my api, when clearly NextJS want it to be treated more like a client side thing that can't return a response? ~~
+    > You can respond from Middleware directly by returning a Response or NextResponse instance.
+(This is available since Next.js v13.1.0)

 ## Formik